 Please note that The Probate Department Ltd is a business (not a Government Department!) set up to help people through the trauma of the paperwork following a death in the family.
 We are not a free helpline, though we will always try to help if we can, but there are all sorts of useful resources on the site for those who want to try the DIY probate approach can always ask us for help if you get stuck.
 Our probate fees are modest, but we are not a charity!
 Do watch the “What to do on Death” video – you will find it helpful.

 How can The Probate Department Ltd help you with UK Probate?

-The Probate Department team can provide as much or as little help as you need – we’ll do the whole job, or we’ll just provide 15 minutes advice, if that is all you need.
+The Probate Department team can provide as much or as little help as you need – we’ll do the whole job, or we’ll just provide 15 minutes advice at modest cost, if that is all you need.
 Even if you don’t call us today, why not bookmark this site so you can come back to it.
 Click here for the Probate Department contact details.
 Sometimes all that is needed is for someone to explain everything to all involved to avoid things going very wrong in the family.

 Why use the Probate Department?

 - We have a team led by an experienced specialist barrister.
 We are not lawyers who try to do everything and don’t really know the ropes, but probate specialists.

 - Did we mention our low overheads and the consequent low probate fees?
 You could waste thousands or even tens of thousand pounds if you don’t speak to us.
 Worse, you could trigger a massive tax charge accidentally!

 When a grant of Probate is needed.

 A grant of probate is almost always needed when the person who has died owned one or more of the following: